Elaela22soL/Dolphinator7/README.md

 Hi there 👋, I am Udogwu Peterside Rudolph
 ![gif3](https://user-images.githubusercontent.com/111272189/227746828-a23a8ad3-5227-411b-80cc-c45f0fe23602.gif)

-I am a software Engineer/Developer and Petrochemical Engineer from Nigeria 🇳🇬.

 I'm passionate about how technology boosts productivity and economic growth.
 I think is important to ask why and what we want to achieve before starting a project.
 I love how ideas come true by typing lines of code.
-I take a special liking to Web Development and the cool things we can do with HTML, CSS, Python, JavaScript and recent developments.
+I take a special liking to Web Development and the cool things we can do with HTML, CSS, Python, Data Analysis, Data Science, JavaScript and recent developments.

 I love food and travel.
 I think There's no better way to understand a culture than through its food.
 Also I enjoy reading, anime and outdoor activities